Dhupguri: Economy

 Agriculture is the backbone of the economy.
 Paddy, potato, jute, choyote, betel nuts, and vegetables are produced in large quantities in and around Dhupguri.
 It is known for its potatoes, which are exported to Bihar, Assam, and the states of northeastern India.
 International trade has increased, and potatoes from Dhupguri are available in the markets of Bangladesh, Nepal, and Bhutan.
 The government-regulated wholesale market has aided local farmers.
 The regulated market, locally known as Dhupguri Hut, was established for wholesaling agricultural products and is West Bengal's second-largest market.
 In addition to agriculture, small-scale industries are also growing.

 Transport

 Dhupguri is connected by rail and roads, such as National Highway 17 (now converted to an Asian Highway from Jaigon on the Indian-Bhutanese border), which runs across the middle of the city.
 State highways connecting Siliguri-Jalpaiguri and Guwahati also pass Dhupguri.

 The Dhupguri railway station (DQG) provides connections to all parts of the country through passenger-train service.
-Many long-distance trains (including express trains) like (Kanchenjunga Express, Uttarbanga Express etc.) pass through Dhupguri daily and provide links to other parts of India.
+Many long-distance trains (including express trains) like (Kanchenjunga Express, Uttarbanga Express, Saraighat Express etc.) pass through Dhupguri daily and provide links to other parts of India.
 The town is also connected by road to much of West Bengal.